Frequently Asked Questions

 The software is owned and licensed by the American Association of State Highway Transportation Officials (AASHTO) and is currently licensed by over 50 public agencies.

-BrM can be installed on a computer workstation or on a server where it can be accessed by credentialed users via the internet.
+BrM can be installed on a server, or hosted by the AASHTOWare Bridge Management contractor, Mayvue, where it can be accessed by credentialed users via the internet.

 The BrM software is engineered specifically to comply with Federal regulations while encompassing enough flexibility to meet specific state DOT needs.
 BrM meets the Federal MAP-21 requirements for Tier 1 assets as it includes a risk-based asset management system (23 CFR Part 515).
 BrM has an outstanding track record for the transportation agencies that use the product daily for inspection and management of critical infrastructure.
 The collaborative nature of the AASHTOWare model provides agency licensees with a unique opportunity to weigh in and drive the direction of the product and configure it around their specific needs.